DemonRevoked/TheDigitalHeist/challenges/ai-02-cerberus/README.md

 ## 🔍 Hints

 - Check `hint.txt` for The Professor's note
-- The sample data in `sample_data.json` shows the expected input format
 - Systematic probing is key to understanding decision boundaries
 - The hidden class has specific trigger conditions...